shcallaway/scrape-mal/README.md

 ## Deployment

-scrape_mal is deployed in production using the following AWS resources:
+scrape_mal is deployed in production using the following AWS Lambda, API Gateway, S3 and RDS.

-- Lambda
-- API Gateway
-- S3
-- RDS

 ### Lambda